jeremiahflaga/jeremiahflaga.github.io-OLD/other-pages/resume.md

           <a  href="http://jeremiahflaga.blogspot.com/2012/05/cs106b-free-course-from-stanford.html">Stanford's CS106B</a> last 2012, and through
           <a  href="/2017/08/05/finished-mit-ocw-6.0001/">MIT OpenCourseWare 6.0001</a> this 2017
         </p>
-        <p>I also have a copy of the book Computer Science Distilled of Wladston Filho</p>
+        <p>Had read "Computer Science Distilled" of Wladston Filho</p>
         <p>
-        I also completed the first part of the <a href="http://jeremiahflaga.blogspot.com/search/label/Nand2Tetris">"Nand to Tetris" course</a>
+        Completed the first part of the <a href="http://jeremiahflaga.blogspot.com/search/label/Nand2Tetris">"Nand to Tetris" course</a>
         </p>
       </td>
     </tr>